Islandora/migrate_islandora_csv/README.md

 ## Migrating Media

 Media entities are Drupal's solution for fieldable files.
 Since you can't put fields on a file, what you can do is wrap the file with a Media entity.
-In addition to a file reference, technical and structural metadata for the file go on the Media entity.
-For example, mimetype, file size, resolution, etc... all belong on a Media entity.
+In addition to a reference to the file (binary), technical metadata and structural metadata for the file go on the Media entity (e.g.  mimetype, file size, resolution).
 Media also have a few special fields that are required for Islandora, `field_media_of` and `field_use`, which denote what node owns the media and what role the media serves, repectively.
 Since the Media entity references both the file it wraps and the node that owns it, Media entities act as a bridge between files and nodes, tying them together.
 And to do this, we make use of one last process plugin, `migration_lookup`.
 Open up `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/config/install/migrate_plus.migration.media.yml` and give it a look.

 ```yml
 # Uninstall this config when the feature is uninstalled